mgrall/FeedToDB/README.md

 **FeedToDB** is a PHP-based application designed to parse XML feeds and store their content in a SQLite database.

-**Assignment:** Create a command-line program that processes a local XML file (feed.xml) and pushes data of that XML to a DB of your choice.
+**Assignment:** Create a command-line program that processes a local XML file (feed.xml) and pushes data from that XML to a database of your choice.

 <br>